2015 HERITAGE ESSAY CONTEST!

 6. Submissions may be submitted by email to: email@example.com.
 The date on which the email was sent will be considered the date of submission.
 Submissions (on CD) may also be sent by regular mail to: QAHN, 400-257 Queen, Sherbrooke, QC J1M 1K7.
 For entries received by regular mail, the postmark will be considered the date of submission.

-7. Judging: All submissions will be judged according to composition, originality, and technical merit (for the photography), and content, grammar and quality of writing (for the accompanying essay).
+7. Judging: All submissions will be judged according to composition, originality, and technical merit (for the photography), and content, grammar and originality (for the accompanying essay).

-8. Tips: When photographing an object, pay careful attention to lighting, focus, distance, and the angle of the object being photographed.
+9. Tips: When taking a photograph, pay careful attention to lighting, focus, distance, and the angle of the subject being photographed.
 Avoid reflections that can be caused by flashes.
-Think about how you want the object to appear to the viewer, and about how it will be photographed to its best advantage.
-When writing about an object, be concise.
+Think about how you want the subject to appear to the viewer, and about how it will be photographed to its best advantage.
+When writing about the subject, be concise.
 Edit your words carefully.
-Most importantly, think about how your object constitutes heritage.
+Most importantly, think about how your subject constitutes heritage.
+Finally, have fun!

 1st Prize: $200